Network Outreach Coordinator

 Gabriel joined the FoodShare Squad in July 2019.
 He spends his days igniting conversations about good healthy food and community engagement.
 His main focus is to expand the FoodShare program into rural communities outside of Richland County and to help grow more partner sites.
 He enjoys working with organizations serving rural populations because of the deep sense of community and commitment to bring fresh food access to every corner of South Carolina.
 With a background in minor league sports entertainment, Gabe keeps things fun at the office and the FoodShare Hub.
 When he’s not generating joy at FoodShare SC, you can find him bringing smiles to his loving wife and three rambunctious boys.

-Veggie Rx Program Coordinator and Healthy Living Motivator
+Veggie Rx Program Manager and Healthy Living Motivator

 Kim Hollins joined the FoodShare team in August 2020 as the Program Coordinator for the Veggie Rx Program.
 She has significant experience coordinating programs focused on improving the quality of health for patients with chronic conditions.
 Kim works closely with physicians, healthcare practices and others in the community to ensure FoodShare’s Veggie Rx Program participants have access to healthy fruits and vegetables as they strive to improve their diet and health.
 She believes that each FoodShare Box is the right prescription for a better quality of life for each participant.